MicrosoftDocs/win32/desktop-src/imapi/portal.md

 ## Run-time requirements

 IMAPI 2.0 is supported natively starting with Windows Vista and Windows Server 2008.
-Enabling IMAPI 2.0 functionality for Windows XP and Windows Server 2003 requires the installation of the [KB932716](https://support.microsoft.com/kb/932716) update package.
+Enabling IMAPI 2.0 functionality for Windows XP and Windows Server 2003 requires the installation of an update package.
+See [Description of the Image Mastering API v2.0 (IMAPIv2.0) update package](https://support.microsoft.com/topic/description-of-the-image-mastering-api-v2-0-imapiv2-0-update-package-that-is-dated-june-26-2007-64617ec9-7b94-3aad-c64f-64bd1a70a1b3) for more information.
 If this package is not installed, Windows XP still natively supports [IMAPI 1.0](imapiv1.md).

 ## In this section